apache/skywalking-rover/docs/en/setup/configuration/profiling.md

 Network Profiling task is intercept IO-related syscall and `urprobe` in process to identify the network traffic and generate the metrics.
 Also, the following protocol are supported for analyzing using OpenSSL library, BoringSSL library, GoTLS, NodeTLS or plaintext:

-1. HTTP
+1. HTTP/1.x
+2. HTTP/2
-2. MySQL
+3. MySQL
-3. CQL(The Cassandra Query Language)
+4. CQL(The Cassandra Query Language)
-4. MongoDB
+5. MongoDB
-5. Kafka
+6. Kafka
-6. DNS
+7. DNS

 #### Metrics